saeedkarimi94/prss/README.md

 - Once the application is running, access the API endpoint at http://localhost:8080/api/tasnim to retrieve the tasnim RSS feed in JSON format.
 - Once the application is running, access the API endpoint at http://localhost:8080/api/yjc to retrieve the yjc RSS feed in JSON format.
 - Once the application is running, access the API endpoint at http://localhost:8080/api/zoomg to retrieve the zoomg RSS feed in JSON format.
+- Once the application is running, access the API endpoint at http://localhost:8080/api/khodrobank to retrieve the khodrobank RSS feed in JSON format.

 ## API Endpoints